On the structure of modules indexed by small categories: Coverings

 Define a multi-flag on $M[1,m_n-1]$ by ${\cal F}_1^* := \phi_\bullet^{-1}[{\cal F}_2]$ and on $M[m_n]$ by ${\cal F}_2^* := \phi_\bullet ({\cal F}_1)$.
 By induction on length and dimension we may assume that $M[1,m_n-1]$ and $M[m_n]$ have local structures which stabilize strongly (we note that $M[m_n]$ is effectively an $(n-1)$-dimensional persistence module).
 As these multi-flags are finite, we have that \begin{itemize} \item the restricted local structures ${\cal F}_i$ are stable (noted above); \item the local structure of $M[1,m_n-1]$ is stable relative to ${\cal F}_1^*$; \item the local structure of $M[m_n]$ is stable relative to ${\cal F}_2^*$. \end{itemize} We may then choose $N$ so that in each of the three itemized cases, stabilization has been achieved by the $N^{th}$ stage.
 Let $\cal G$ be the multi-flag on $M$ which on $M[1,m_n-1]$ is the local structure relative to ${\cal F}_1^*$ and on $M[m_n]$ is the local structure relative to ${\cal F}_2^*$.
 Then $\cal G$ is the local structure on $M$, and has been achieved after at most $2N$ stages starting with the trivial semi-flag on $M$.
 This implies $M$ has stable local structure.
 To verify the induction step for the statement that $M$ has srongly stable local structure, let $F$ be a finite multi-flag on $M$.
 Let $F_1$ be its restriction to $M[1,m_n-1]$, and $F_2$ its restriction to $M[m_n]$.
 Then let ${\cal F}_i^{**}$ denote the multi-flag generated by ${\cal F}_i^*$ and $F_i$.
-Proceeding with the same argument as before yields a multi-flag ${\cal G}^*$ achieved at some finite stage which represents the local structure of $M$ relative to $F$, completing the induction step for persistence modules. .2in In the more general case that one starts with a finite, $n$-dimensional zig-zag module $M$, the argument is esssentially identical but with one adjustment.
-Representing $M$ as
+Proceeding with the same argument as before yields a multi-flag ${\cal G}^*$ achieved at some finite stage which represents the local structure of $M$ relative to $F$, completing the induction step for persistence modules. \end{proof} .2in

-where ``$\leftrightarrow$" indicates either ``$\leftarrow$" or ``$\rightarrow$", the multi-flags ${\cal F}_i^*$ are defined on $M[1,m_n-1]$ and $M[m_n]$ respectively by starting with the stabilized local structure on the other submodule, and then extending by either pulling back or pushing forward as needed to the other.
-The rest of the induction step is the same, as is the basis step when $n=0$ and there are no morphisms. \end{proof} .2in